dotMorten/IoTivityDotNet/README.md

 A .NET Wrapper around the IoTivity C SDK, and a higher-level API on top for simplicity.

 **NOTE: WORK IN PROGRESS!**
+- Only a limited set of features implemented for now.
+- Only Windows Win32 support.
+- Library seems to work with UWP but network seems to be blocked.
+- Xamarin support is in the works...

 ####Usage